dmxt/dmxt-blog-v4/content/blog/add-new-layout-gatsby/index.md

 }
 ```

-#### Import a component on a desired page:
+#### Import a component on a desired page

-31. Before using your new component, you need to import to your desired file first:
+1. Before using your new component, you need to import to your desired file first.

 ```javascript
 import Section from "../components/section"
 ```

 3. Lastly, add the following where you want it to be visible.
-4. It must be in same file you imported the compoent (Step 2)
+4. It must be in same file you imported the component (Step 2)

 ```javascript
 <Section>